mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## What is dependency injection and what are the advantages?

-Each software component provides a service to other components, and linking the customer and the provider component is the process known as Dependency Injection(DI).

-In Spring, it creates the objects, manages them, wiring them together, configures them, as also manages their complete lifecycle.
+**Dependency injection (DI)** is a process whereby objects define their dependencies only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
+The container then injects those dependencies when it creates the bean

-DI exists in two major variants,
+**DI exists in two major variants**
-**Constructor-based**
+1. Constructor-based
     - mandatory dependencies
+    - **recommended by Spring**
-  - The **Spring team generally advocates constructor injection** as it enables one to implement application components as immutable objects and to ensure that required dependencies are not null.
+    - It enables one to implement application components as immutable objects and to ensure that required dependencies are not null.
     - constructor-injected components are always returned to client (calling) code in a fully initialized state

-**Setter-based** dependency injection
+    - Constructor argument resolution matching occurs by using the argument’s type.
-  - optional dependencies
+    - Too many dependencies implying bad design

+2. Setter-based dependency injection
+    - should be used for **optional dependencies** that can be assigned reasonable default values
     - use of the `@Required` annotation on a setter method can be used to make the property a required dependency.
     - setter methods make objects of that class amenable to reconfiguration or re-injection later.

 **Advantages**
 1. Reduced glue boilerplate code, so code is cleaner.